-- (A) Right to appeal. - (1) A student found to have violated the code of student conduct has the right to appeal the original decision.
-The appeal is not intended to re-hear or re-argue the same case and is limited to the specific grounds outlined in this rule.
+(A) Right to appeal.

+- (1) A student found to have violated the code of student conduct has the right to appeal the original decision.
+The appeal is not intended to re-hear or re-argue the same case and is limited to the specific grounds outlined below.
 The appeal must state the specific grounds for the appeal and should include all supporting documentation.
 The appeal must be postmarked or hand delivered to the appropriate appeal officer, or sent via email, as provided below, within five working days after the date on which notice of the decision is sent to the student.
-Each student shall be limited to one appeal.
-The decision of the appeal officer is final.

-- (2) In cases involving charges involving sexual misconduct as defined by applicable university policy, the complainant may appeal the original decision in accordance with the appeals procedures provided in this rule. - (3) A student who has accepted responsibility for violating the code of student conduct waives the right to appeal, except on the basis that the disciplinary sanction is grossly disproportionate to the violation(s) committed. - (4) Each party shall be limited to one appeal.
+Each student shall be limited to one appeal of a decision of a hearing body.
+The decision of the appeal officer is final. - (2) Any extensions to the appeal date may be made in the discretion of the director of student conduct, residence life, or the office of academic affairs or their designee.
+In cases of sexual misconduct and when appropriate, requests for appeal extensions will be reviewed in consultation with the title IX coordinator or designee. - (3) In cases involving charges involving sexual misconduct as defined by applicable university policy, the complainant may appeal the original decision in accordance with the appeals procedures provided in this section.
+The complainant also may respond to appeals and request an appeal on the same grounds or different grounds. - (4) A student who has accepted responsibility for violating the code of student conduct waives the right to appeal, except on the basis that the disciplinary sanction is grossly disproportionate to the violation(s) committed. - (5) Each party shall be limited to one appeal.
 The decision of the appeal officer is final.